hieuvoquang87/vnstock-api/memory-bank/systemPatterns.md

 1. **Implementation Documentation**

+   - Implementation documentation in `memory-bank/implementation/` serves as a blueprint for actual code implementation
-   - Mirror the application structure in `docs/implementation/`
+   - Mirror the application structure - each folder in `app/` has a corresponding folder in `memory-bank/implementation/`
    - Each implementation file (`.py`) has a corresponding documentation file (`.md`)
+   - Implementation docs can exist before actual code implementation
    - Document all functions, classes, and methods with parameters, return types, and examples
-   - Keep documentation synchronized with code changes
+   - Code is generated based on the detailed specifications in implementation docs

 2. **Documentation Format**

-   - Function descriptions in Markdown format
+   - Function signatures with type hints
-   - Parameter and return type documentation
+   - Parameter and return type descriptions
+   - Detailed explanation of function purpose and behavior
    - Usage examples and edge cases
-   - Integration notes where applicable
+   - Dependencies and side effects
+   - Error handling approach

 3. **Documentation Maintenance**
+   - Bidirectional synchronization between implementation docs and code
+   - Code changes → Update implementation docs
-   - Update documentation with each code change
+   - Implementation doc changes → Update code implementation
    - Review documentation during code reviews
-   - Automate documentation checks in CI pipeline
+   - Verify documentation reflects the current implementation accurately

 ## Serverless Considerations